just-buildsystem/justbuild/doc/tutorial/computed.md

 decription"` target gets rebuild.
 Also, the `"src target build"` target gets rebuild, but if we inspect the log, we see that 2 out of 3 actions are taken from cache.

+A similar construction is also used in the `justbuild` main `git` repository for describing the task of formatting all JSON files: the target root of the logical repository `"format-json"` is computed, based on the underlying tree structure.
+Again, the workspace root for `"format-json"` is the plain file root, so that uncommitted changes (to committed files) are taken into account.